 The Beagle’s soft undercoat helps retain warmth while out on the hunt, and the outer coat helps to repel water and keep the Beagle dry while running through undergrowth chasing prey.

 Like most double-coated breeds, the Beagle sheds throughout the year, and, during the significant temperature changes in Spring and Fall, they “blow their coat.”
 “Blowing their coat” refers to the As their body prepares for the changing seasons, some dogs experience two major coat sheds.
-The number of daylight hours in a day is what triggers these two major sheds during the year.
+The number of daylight hours in a day triggers these two major sheds during the year.

 Weekly brushing with a bristle brush or a “hound glove” is enough to remove dead and dull fur and skin from the Beagle’s coat.
 Brushing also helps to stimulate oil glands in the skin and spread natural oils over the coat, where they provide a natural protective barrier.

 When brushing a Beagle, it is crucial not to use any tools that can strip the undercoat or destroy its integrity.
 For example, a shedding blade can seriously damage the undercoat and leave it patchy, which can cause significant issues for dogs that actively hunt as they lose body heat.

 What does it mean for a dog to be hypoallergenic?